Onuchin-Artem/PapersIRead/Factorization Machines with libFM.md

 This paper consists of intruduction, conclusion and four parts:

 - Factoriation machine model.
 In this part author mathematically defines what factozation machine is.
 - Learning factorization machines.
+In this part author compare 3 ways to estimate parameters of factorization machines: through stochastic gradient descent, through alternating least squares and bayesian estimation through markov chain monte carlo.
 - Related work and application of factorization machines.
+In this part author show how we can mimic different matrix factorization techniqeues by just doing relatively simple feature engineering for factorization machine model.
+I highly recomend to read this part to every one whi is interested in practically apllying factorization machines.
+It will give you a lot of ideas for feature engineering.
+Also I`m going to touch this part in more details later.
 - Evaluation.
+In this part author comare acurrency of this model with accurency on different datasets.
+This comparison shows that factorization machines beat all the comitetors.
+I`m not going to focus on this part in this review.

 What is factorization machines?
 ===============================